Feel Like A Heel

 Necks and Heels on C. F. Martin Guitars

-Comparison of neck joints with clock key adjustments on a Stauffer and Hudson St. Martin.
+Comparison of neck joints with clock key adjustments on the Stauffer and

 The first "Spanish" Martins were a distinct style with